 When landlords carry out extensive renos or repairs, they must have necessary permits in place prior to issuing notices, a residential tenancy branch spokeswoman said in a statement.

 The 48-unit motel was once part of the Traveller’s Inn chain.
 After purchasing the property, Kelly was unsuccessful in a 2011 attempt to get permission to convert it into low-cost rental apartments.
 It is now zoned for transient use.

 [Hal’s note herein in bold: Mike Kelly threatens the city if they don’t issue a building permit]

 Kelly said he has few options because of Victoria’s stance.
 “I think they backed me into a corner.”

-Last month, Kelly said he was considering razing the motel, which needs major upgrading, and putting up a chain-link fence and letting it sit for 10 or 20 years.
+Last month, Kelly said he was considering razing the motel.
+It needs major upgrading.
+Otherwise he will put up a chain-link fence and let it sit for 10 or 20 years.

 The new scenario would see the building leased to another operator under a 10-year contract, he said.

 “I’m going to gut all the rooms, then I’m just going to rebuild them.”
 The interior and exterior of the building will be renovated and the property will be brought up to code, Kelly said.
 “It will be like a brand-new apartment.”